 Anodic coatings are highly resistant and timeproof, they remain stable and unfading even in areas subject to rough operation and abrasive abuse.
 Anodized surfaces are known to resist corrosion better than non-treated metal.
 The lifetime of the anodic finish depends on the thickness of the anodic coating applied.

 Teflon is a type of plastic sprayed on various surfaces and then baked to create a non-stick, waterproof, and nonreactive chemical coating.
 It is used to prevent buildup from various adhesive materials during use.
 However, remember that Teflon coating is not good for kitchen knives.
-The only FDA-approved coating cures at a high temperature that can affect heat treatment of an industrial knife.
+The only FDA-approved coating cures at a high temperature that can affect the heat treatment of an industrial knife.
 Therefore, knives to be used in the kitchen should not be coated with Teflon.

-Titanium nitride (TiN) coating is a hard ceramic powder that is wear resistant and chemically inert.
+Titanium nitride (TiN) coating is a hard ceramic powder that is wear-resistant and chemically inert.
 It is used on various tools and surfaces, increasing tool lifespan two to ten times.
 TiN coatings have a broad range of applications due to great practical properties such as high hardness, corrosion resistance, reduced friction, and wear resistance.
-TiN coatings are used on various metals, for hardening cutting and sliding surfaces.
+TiN coatings are used on various metals, for hardening cutting, and sliding surfaces.
 TiN is often used for providing inert coatings for surgical devices.
 When applied to knives, this coating reduces friction on the blade surface and hardens the cutting edge against wear.

-The titanium carbo-nitride coating (TiCN) is a coating type that offers a high hardness combined with a good toughness, resulting in additional tool life.
-Carbon in a TiCN coating increases hardness nearly 80 percent over a TiN film.
+The titanium carbo-nitride coating (TiCN) is a coating type that offers a high hardness combined with good toughness, resulting in additional tool life.
+Carbon in a TiCN coating increases hardness by nearly 80 percent over a TiN film.
 TiCN has the highest lubricity of all the TiN coatings, providing great hardness and wear resistance.
 It is known to achieve superior abrasive wear resistance.
 Being an excellent all-purpose coating – TiCN is commonly used for cutting or forming harder materials, due to its higher surface hardness.

 Hard chrome, also known as industrial hard chrome, functional chrome, and engineering chrome, is an electroplated surface finish technique.
 During the hard chrome electroplating process, chromium is deposited onto a surface from a chromic acid solution.
-Combined with a base metal substrate, hard chrome finish achieves high quality and efficiency of the product.
+Combined with a base metal substrate, a hard chrome finish achieves the high quality and efficiency of the product.
 It is known for its wear and corrosion resistance and, especially, low friction characteristics.
 Hard chrome plating is widely used due to its effectiveness.
 Industrial hard chrome finish increases the working lifespan of a knife as it protects the blade from oxidation and improves surface hardness.

 BlackWash is a specific knife blade finish, a combination of black coating and stonewash finish.
 Black coating uses a chemical bath to transform the upper layer of the steel to magnetite.
 It improves corrosion resistance and adds an aesthetic look.
 After coating the blade black, the stonewash finish is added.
 The whole process produces a vintage, worn look like that of a used tool.
 Also, the resulting surface structure hides use scratches and adds knife protection.
 This variation of the stonewash finish has become quite popular over recent years.

-In this process, a fine powder is applied with an electrostatic spray gun that causes powder particles to adhere to the steel, and then cured under heat.
-The dried powder is known to produce a smooth, even, durable and very tough coating.
+In this process, a fine powder is applied with an electrostatic spray gun that causes powder particles to adhere to the steel and then cured under heat.
+The dried powder is known to produce a smooth, even, durable, and very tough coating.
 The process is now applied to a variety of products, including knives.

 PVD (Physical Vapor Deposition) coating is also known as Thin-Film Coating.
 During the process, a thin film of a solid material – metal and/or ceramic – is vaporized in a vacuum environment and deposited, by condensation, onto the blade surface.
 The coating, deposited atom by atom, forms an extremely pure multi-layer, bonded structure that greatly enhances the look and function of the blade.
-PVD deposites films at the atomic level, thus allowing to finely control the structure and density of the coatings.
+PVD deposited films at the atomic level, thus allowing to finely control the structure and density of the coatings.
 PVD is widely used at the industrial scale and is capable of producing coatings with excellent service properties.
-PVD coatings are known to provide high durability, hardness, lubricity, great corrosion resistance and scratch resistance.
+PVD coatings are known to provide high durability, hardness, lubricity, great corrosion resistance, and scratch resistance.
 PVD coatings greatly reduce friction and block damage from atmospheric factors.